-On October 6, 2016 the Methods & Tools SIG issued a memo to the Management Board on COBIA Phase I. The memo provided an overview of the review and testing of COBIA conducted by the M&T SIG, as well as findings and recommendations for moving the COBIA project forward.
+On October 6, 2016 the Methods & Tools SIG issued a memo to the Management Board on COBIA Phase I. The memo provided an overview of the review and testing of COBIA conducted by the Methods &Tools Special Interest Group, as well as findings and recommendations for moving the COBIA project forward.

-The M&T SIG developed a Phase I review checklist based upon the objectives of the Phase I project.
-The completed review checklist indicated the consensus of the M&T SIG regarding the suitability of the Phase I deliverables to meet the design objectives for the Phase I COBIA demonstration project.
+The Methods & Tools Special Interest Group developed a Phase I review checklist based upon the objectives of the Phase I project.
+The completed review checklist indicated the consensus of the Methods & Tools Special Interest Group regarding the suitability of the Phase I deliverables to meet the design objectives for the Phase I COBIA demonstration project.

 The goal of the COBIA Phase I development effort was to demonstrate the functionality through prototyping the implementation of a COBIA compliant thermodynamic package and a corresponding socket.
 A second goal was to demonstrate COM/COBIA interoperability by showing that a COM property package can be utilized from a COBIA PME, and vice versa.

 The M&T SIG found that the Phase 1 deliverables meet the requirements specified in the statement of work.

 As part of the review of the Phase I deliverables, the Methods & Tools Special Interest Group identified code maintainability as a key consideration for ongoing development.
 Code maintainability will be addressed as part of the forthcoming updates of the Methods &Tools Integrated Guidelines.